wonchan-choi/just-the-doc/index.md

     <img src="/assets/images/wchoi_gp_60.png" alt="Wonchan Choi">
   </div>
   <div style="flex: 2; padding-left: 20px;">
-I am an assistant professor at the School of Information Studies at the University of Wisconsin-Milwaukee (UWM).
-I am broadly interested in the interactions among people, technology, and information in the context of users acquiring necessary information to address various problems encountered during their everyday lives.
-I emphasize the role of people as the central actors in interactions among the three components of information science and technology (IST).
-People (users) are therefore considered the starting and end points of my research.
-Technology is seen as the interface through which users access information or the medium for delivering information and information services to users.
+I am an assistant professor at the <a href="https://uwm.edu/informationstudies/">School of Information Studies</a> at the University of Wisconsin-Milwaukee (UWM).
+I completed a PhD in Information Studies at Florida State University.
+Prior to joining UWM, I worked as a postdoctoral fellow at the Business School at Worcester Polytechnic Institute in Massachusetts.
+I am broadly interested in <b>human-computer interaction</b> and <b>human-computer interaction</b>.
   </div>
 </div>

 ## Contact Information
-I completed a PhD in Information Studies at Florida State University.
-Prior to joining UWM, I worked as a postdoctoral fellow at the Business School at Worcester Polytechnic Institute in Massachusetts.

 I am broadly interested in <b>human information behavior</b> and <b>human–computer interaction</b>.